Plan to raid bank creditors could shatter Europe's calm

 It is not only bondholders at risk.
 Savers with more than 100,000 euros at a bank that is closed or revamped also stand to lose out, but depositors, too, appear so sanguine that they haven't troubled to move their money to safe havens such as Germany.

-The volume of deposits in countries such as Greece are holding steady, according to ECB data, just months after capital controls were introduced in neighbouring Cyprus.
+The volume of deposits in countries such as Greece are holding steady, according to ECB data, just months after capital controls were introduced in neighboring Cyprus.

 Savers in Slovenia, where the government is required to help banks weakened by years of reckless lending, are equally calm.
 After modest falls in deposits after Cyprus, the volume is now holding steady.